Biological Sciences (Biology and Society), BS

 Global Experience

-Through study abroad, whether in a foreign country, in the U.S. or online, students studying biological sciences are able to experience unique biological environments and gain an understanding of worldwide differences in the human condition.
-They are able to be exposed to a variety of laws, policies and practices in biology-centric environments worldwide and expand their knowledge of how science impacts society.
-Students also are able to engage in community service and outreach all around the world, which can help their graduate and professional program applications stand out.
+Through study abroad programs, whether in a foreign country, in the U.S. or online, students studying biological sciences experience distinct biological environments and gain an understanding of worldwide differences in the human condition.
+They are exposed to a variety of laws, policies and practices in biology-centric environments worldwide and expand their knowledge of how science impacts society.
+Students can engage in community service and outreach all around the world, which can help their graduate and professional program applications stand out.

 Attend Online